-Nitrogen and phosphorus are common nutrients found in fertilizer, human waste, and animal manure which accelerate the natural vegetative growth process, both on the land and in our waters.
-Throughout the Chesapeake Bay watershed, our culture introduces these nutrients to the environment well above natural and necessary amounts.
-Nutrients applied to land in appropriate quantities and under thoughtful management can benefit agricultural and residential lands.
+Nitrogen and phosphorus are common nutrients found in fertilizers which accelerate the natural vegetative growth process, both on the land and in our waters.
+Throughout the Chesapeake Bay watershed, our culture introduces nutrients to the environment well above natural and necessary amounts.
+Nutrients applied to land in modest quantities and under thoughtful management can benefit agricultural and residential lands.
 But when land receives more nutrients than its vegetation needs or can use, the excess is exported as waste to the streams and rivers that flow to the Bay.
-These waters receive additional nutrients in the form of wastewater contributed by millions of people in the watershed.
-Excessive aquatic plant growth can impair the recreational uses of our waters and when large algal blooms die, they consume oxygen in the deep waters of the Bay making them unfit for aquatic life.
+Those waters receive additional nutrients in the wastewater from the millions of people that live in the watershed.
+Excessive plant growth can impair the recreational uses of our waters and when large algal blooms die they consume oxygen in the deep waters of the Bay making them unfit for aquatic life.

-The Clean Water Act is committed to assuring that the United States has fishable and swimmable waters.
-The Chesapeake Bay Total Maximum Daily Load (TMDL) is a budget of nutrient loads similar to a diet for the watershed, under which the harmful impacts will not occur, ultimately restoring the Bay's integrity.
-With the other partnering states of Delaware, Maryland, New York, Pennsylvania, Virginia, and the District of Columbia and with the support of the U.S. Environmental Protection Agency (EPA), West Virginia is working to bring balance to the impaired tidal waters of the Chesapeake Bay and, at the same time, improve local waters.
-This third generation Watershed Implementation Plan explains the actions that West Virginia plans to take between 2019 and 2025 to achieve these goals.
+The Chesapeake Bay TMDL is a budget of nutrient loads that is similar to a diet for the watershed, under which the harmful impacts will not occur.
+With the other partnering states of Delaware, Maryland, New York, Pennsylvania, Virginia, and the District of Columbia and with the support of the U.S. Environmental Protection Agency (EPA), West Virginia is working to bring balance to the impaired tidal waters of the Chesapeake Bay and at the same time improve local waters.
+This third generation Watershed Implementation Plan explains the actions that West Virginia plans to take between now and 2025 to achieve these goals.

-Restoring and sustaining balance in the Bay will depend on achieving nutrient reductions, while understanding how population growth, economic growth, and quality of life will function together moving forward.
+Restoring and sustaining balance in the Bay will depend on achieving nutrient reductions, while understanding how population growth, economic growth, and quality of life will all function together moving forward.
 West Virginia has identified strategies which should receive attention for implementation because they address our local issues, while also reducing the Bay's pollutants of concern.